 Resistance to the elements is said to be in the cards for the Samsung Galaxy Note 4.
 To be more specific, the smartphone is expected to be protected against dust and water damage.
 This one should be taken with a grain of salt, however, as it comes from a source that claimed the same for the LG G3.
 Yet on the other hand, since the Galaxy S5 has an IP67 rating, it won't be surprising to see a liquid-resistant Samsung Galaxy Note 4.

-Samsung might add a sensor detecting ultra-violet radiation.
+Several new sensors are expected to make an appearance on the Samsung Galaxy Note 4.
+Rumor has it that the phone will sport a fingerprint scanner, presumably embedded in the home key, and a heart-rate monitor, just like the Galaxy S5.
+The use for these should be self-explanatory.
+In addition, Samsung might add a sensor detecting ultra-violet radiation.
 This could allow for better automatic brightness adjustments and could help to warn you if you are at risk for a sun burn when you're outside.

 Of course, the Samsung Galaxy Note 4 will come with an S Pen resting in its dedicated slot.
 It is believed that the S Pen will come in an improved form, but what kind of improvements these might be is not yet known.

-multiple Samsung Galaxy Note 4 variants – one with a typical, flat display, and another with a curved display.
+One of the more peculiar rumors out there states that we should be expecting multiple Samsung Galaxy Note 4 variants – one with a typical, flat display, and another with a curved display.
 Actually, this one is not too hard to believe given that last year's Samsung Galaxy Round was basically a Galaxy Note 3 with a curved AMOLED touchscreen and without an S Pen.
 What's worth pointing out, however, is that the "curved" Galaxy Note 4 may have a Samsung-made YOUM screen that would extend around the edges in a "wraparound" fashion.
 The practical benefits of this design feature are anyone's guess at this time.
 If this curved Note 4 variant does turn out to be real, it will probably be available solely in niche markets.